buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 The good news is that – in our connected world underpinned by the web – **you can embark upon a ‘virtual apprenticeship’ at relatively little cost**.
 All you need is time and a willingness to work hard and learn.
 [Dribbble](https://dribbble.com/search?q=UI) is a good place to start. **Search for UI, choose something you like and rebuild it.**

-One small, but important point to note: What I’m not talking about is **copying your finished user interface** by raiding Dribbble like a Viking. **I’m talking about learning to use drawing tools – like XD – by deconstructing and rebuilding others’ work.**
+One small, but important point to note: What I’m **not** suggesting is **copying your finished user interface** by raiding Dribbble like a Viking. **I’m suggesting learning to use drawing tools – like XD – by deconstructing and rebuilding others’ work.**

 ![Dan Gold Master-Apprentice](images/ch2/dan-gold-master-apprentice.png)